 Okay, now you know a bit more about live chat, but you might still have some reservations about whether this solution fits your business needs.
 If so, then we think the next two sections will convince you.

-Here are several reasons to consider using live chat.
+Here are several reasons to consider using a free live chat for your website.

 If you’ve read and applied the advice on this blog, then you should have a steady stream of leads arriving to your sales funnel.
 In fact, the more leads, the better, considering that not every single one of them will become customers.